Registration

 (5000) Year

-This course covers the Utah core standards for seventh graders.
-Students will learn through differentiated instruction and blended learning with online programs such as Mathia and Aleks.
-Honors opportunities will be given to all students in this course and students will receive the Honors designation on their transcripts if they choose to complete the honors opportunities offered throughout each term.
+Math 7 Honors: Honors opportunities will be given to all students in this course and students will receive the Honors designation on their transcripts if they choose to complete the honors opportunities offered throughout each term.

 Grade 7 Mathematics Accelerated (Math 8)